Profile picture for user elizabeth_fussell@brown.edu

 In the News

-Elizabeth Fussell quoted on the ramifications of natural disasters by Dylan Matthews, "What the Hurricane Maria Migration Will Do to Puerto Rico — and the U.S." Vox, October 5, 2017.
+Quoted by Dylan Matthews in "What the Hurricane Maria Migration Will Do to Puerto Rico — and the U.S.," Vox, October 5, 2017.

-Elizabeth Fussell's research on international migration discussed by David Biello, "Climate Change May Mean More Mexican Immigration," Scientific American, July 26, 2010.
+Research discussed by David Biello, in "Climate Change May Mean More Mexican Immigration," Scientific American, July 26, 2010.

 Publications